-Should your child have special needs, Student Transportation will consult with our Student Support Services department to assess a child's busing requirements.
+Should your child have special needs, Student Transportation will consult with the Supports for Students department to assess a child's busing requirements.

-Q. I live outside of the Elk Island Public Schools district and I am attending an EIPS school, is busing available?
+Q. I live outside of Elk Island Public Schools and I am attending an EIPS school, is busing available?